lavanyagarg112/react-web-forum/README.md

 ### 1. Introduction
 Welcome to Thread Talk, a dynamic platform for engaging discussions.
-This manual guides you through using all the features our forum offers.
+This manual guides you through using all the features this forum offers.

 ### 2. Getting Started
 ### System Requirements